Irvington Halloween Festival Contests

 All unclaimed prizes can be picked up at the Irvington Branch Library.

 If you grew up as a kid in Irvington, then chances are you at some point painted windows for the Halloween Festival.
 Now that some of us are older, we have the same opportunity to pass along this tradition to our children.
 And for those adults who still enjoy painting the windows, don’t worry, we’ve got an adult category too.
+Click the link above for details and how to enter.

 Does your house scream Halloween more than any other in Irvington?
 Do you spend more time and money decorating your house for Halloween than any other holiday?
 This is the one time of the year it’s socially acceptable to make your house look frightening and unapproachable.
+Click the link above for entry form and how to enter.